What to eat in Alentejo? 18 typical dishes in Alentejo

 Lamb Stew (ensopado de borrego)

 This dish is relatively easy to cook.
-You have to sauté onion, garlic and fry the meat, add seasonings such as salt, bay leaf, pepper, pepper, and wine.
-Add water and let it cook.
+You have to sauté onion and garlic, fry the meat, add seasonings such as salt, bay leaf, pepper, pepper, and wine, add water, and let it cook.
 Finally, add the potatoes, and you’re done.
 This stew is served on top of Alentejo bread.
 There are slight variations on the recipe and personal touches.
 Some cooks use fried bread and sometimes add mint, for example.

 Lamb stew is traditionally eaten at Easter.